laustindasauce/tasty-go/README.md

 ## TO-DO

-1. Check that postAccountsAccountNumberOrders == postAccountsAccountNumberOrdersDryRun
+- Check that postAccountsAccountNumberOrders == postAccountsAccountNumberOrdersDryRun
-2. Finish routes
-   - Only Session & Accounts complete
-3. Add testing
+- Add example usages in README.md
+- Create a custom type for the symbols
+- Separate instruments.go into multiple files
+- Convert the constants from string to the constant (ValueEffect ...etc)
+- Reconfirm order is untested as-well-as customers endpoints